ovn-org/ovn-kubernetes/docs/features/cluster-egress-controls/egress-service.md

 By introducing a new CRD `EgressService`, users could request that egress packets originating from all of the pods that are endpoints of a LoadBalancer service would use a different network than the main one and/or their source IP will be the Service's ingress IP.
 The CRD is namespace scoped.
 The name of the EgressService corresponds to the name of a LoadBalancer Service that should be affected by this functionality.
 Note the mapping of EgressService to Kubernetes Service is 1to1.
-The feature is supported fully by "Local" gateway mode and almost entirely by "Shared" gateway mode (it does not support [Network without LoadBalancer SNAT](#Network-without-LoadBalancer-SNAT)).
+The feature is supported fully by "Local" gateway mode and almost entirely by "Shared" gateway mode (it does not support [Network without LoadBalancer SNAT](#network-without-loadbalancer-snat).
 In any case the affected traffic will be that which is coming from a pod to a destination outside of the cluster - meaning pod-pod / pod-service / pod-node traffic will not be affected.

 Announcing the service externally (for ingress traffic) is handled by a LoadBalancer provider (like MetalLB) and not by OVN-Kubernetes as explained later.